Sid Selvidge

 Lewis’ lessons were about more than music.
 Through their friendship, Selvidge recalled how the Lewis “gently led a lot of us into black culture” and showed him “how to behave in mixed company.
 We were still quite paternalistic toward African-Americans we befriended,” Selvidge said; regarding Lewis as a superior inherently challenged such ingrained, passed-down habits.

+It was in this time that Selvidge and his friends — people like soon-to-be seminal sonic architect Dickinson and the erstwhile, wide-grinning creator-at-large Jimmy Crosthwait — were groping about for their place within the Southern musical pantheon.
+“Dickinson, (Don) Nix, people like that were trying to learn how to be producers,” he said.
 Unlike many of his Memphis contemporaries, Selvidge maintained a quirky dual existence as a balladeer-academician, increasingly interested in music while seemingly tracking toward a career as a professor.
 Newly married to wife Shirley and having begun graduate anthropology studies at Washington University in St. Louis, he continued involvement in the Memphis folk scene, traveling to and from the city, blending blues and folk into his own soft yet penetrating voice and learning, too, that his voice would soon have wider appeal.
 “It was an interesting dynamic,” he says.
 “All I wanted was to make sure that my ass didn’t get drafted.”

 “Portrait,” Selvidge’s debut album, was released in 1969 on Enterprise, an offshoot of the legendary Memphis soul label Stax Records.
 Produced by Nix, it yielded a charted song, “The Ballad of Otis B. Watson,” an anti-war tune that would profoundly color Selvidge’s relationship with commercial radio.
 Reacting to advertiser pressure, Selvidge recalled, stations were quick to take the popular song off of the air – an irony for a former deejay who had long enjoyed easy access to the airwaves.